What is The 33k Task List Project?

 My list is pretty boring.
 Are you sure you want it?
 Absolutely, yes!
 It's perfect just as it is.
 Seriously, do not change a thing.
 Just toss one (or more!) in an envelope and mail it.
 When your task list combines with 32,999 others, it's going to be awesome.

 Who's behind The 33k Task List Project?
 Behind the scenes, it's currently just me (Kara).
 One little lady.
 One teeny, self-funded budget.
 One giant mission.
 And, of course, people like you who have taken the time to read this far, share this page or mail your list(s).
 Thank you.

 What are you going to do with my list?
 Great question.
 It's answered over here.

 I really dig this project.
 Are there any other ways I can help?
-Yes, please!
-With such an ambitious project, I sincerely welcome and accept it.
-The best way to help right now is to follow the project on Facebook.
-You'll see pictures, highlights and stories in real time to like, tag or share with the women in your life.
-I've also pulled together other online and offline suggestions right over here.
+Yes, please and thank you!
+With such an ambitious project, I sincerely welcome and accept the help.
+I've pulled together a short list of both online and offline suggestions right over here.
 (Note: Many are fast and free.)

 If I don't want to mail my list, are there places that I can drop off my list?

 Stay tuned!
 I’m currently repurposing two donated mailboxes into #33k collection boxes and scouting locations to temporarily host them.
 Locations that women repeatedly visit or frequently traverse will be ideal.
 If you have access to a location like that and would be willing to host a mailbox for at least 4-6 weeks, kindly let me know.